datarobot/airflow-provider-datarobot/docs/examples/hospital_readmissions_xgboost_example.md

 ```

 The `hospital_readmissions_xgboost_example` DAG demonstrates how to use the DataRobot provider for Apache Airflow to create a project, train a model, and register it to DataRobot MLOps.
-This flow is similar to`datarobot_provider/examples/hospital_readmissions_example.py`, except that it trains a single model based on the model type and uses the manual mode.
+This flow is similar to`datarobot_provider/examples/hospital_readmissions_example.py`, except that the `hospital_readmissions_example` DAG trains a single model based on the model
+type and uses the manual mode.
 The `hospital_readmissions_example.py` flow uses a different set of operators for training.

 This example covers the following steps: